LinqingZ/BTTAI/README.md

 # For Independent work of class
-# Purpose
+### Purpose
--What you want to work on
+- What you want to work on
--How you going to work on this project
+- How you going to work on this project
--Why working on this project
+- Why working on this project
   - solutions
--Documenting
+- Documenting
--Description
+- Description
  - problem
  - solution
  - tasks